-The purpose of a charge-off is to designate some portion of a loan principal balance or earned but uncollected fees, interest, or escrow as uncollectible.
-This will do two things: first, it will move loan notes off your books, and second, it will help you account for your losses and uncollected revenue.
+The purpose of a charge-off is to designate a portion of a loan principal balance or earned but uncollected fees, interest, or escrow as uncollectible.
+A charge-off completes two tasks: first, it will move loan notes off your books; second, it will help you account for your losses and uncollected revenue.

-If you do end up collecting some or all of a charged-off amount, you can log a recovery payment against the charged-off portion of an account in order to decrease an account’s charge-off balance.
+If you do end up collecting some or all of a charged-off amount, you can log a recovery payment against the charged-off portion of an account.
+This will decrease an account’s charge-off balance.

 Adding to Due Charge-Off Balance

 To add a charge-off for any account, navigate to Servicing > Net Charge-Off > Adjustments in that account.

 Here, you will see a list of all the payments and credits on the account.
 Click on the “Flag As Charge-Off” buttons to toggle whether these transactions will be considered charge-off transactions.